-Sponsor Testimony Senate Bill 220 December 12, 2017 Senator Bob Hackett and Senator Kevin Bacon Senate Government Oversight and Reform Committee
+Sponsor Testimony Senate Bill 220 June 20, 2018

+Senator Bob Hackett and Senator Kevin Bacon House Government Accountability and Oversight Committee

-Chairman Coley, Vice Chairman Uecker, Ranking Member Schiavoni and members of the Senate Government Oversight and Reform Committee thank you for the opportunity for us to provide sponsor testimony on Senate Bill 220, which would provide an incentive for businesses to achieve a higher level of cybersecurity through voluntary action, and to provide an affirmative defense to a lawsuit which alleges a data breach was caused by a business' failure to implement reasonable information security controls.
+Chairman Blessing, Vice Chairman Reinke, Ranking Member Clyde and members of the House Government Accountability and Oversight Committee thank you for the opportunity to bring before you Senate Bill 220, which would provide an incentive for businesses to achieve a higher level of cybersecurity through voluntary action, and provide an affirmative defense to a lawsuit which alleges a data breach was caused by a business' failure to implement reasonable information security controls.

 In order to receive the benefit of the safe harbor, a business must create its own cybersecurity program.
 To provide guidance to businesses, S.B.
-220 lists eight different industry-recognized cybersecurity frameworks which a business can follow when creating its own cybersecurity program.
+220 lists different industry-recognized cybersecurity frameworks which a business can follow when creating its own cybersecurity program.
 Businesses are only required to incorporate one of the frameworks into the business' cybersecurity program.
 Further, businesses are free to choose whichever framework best fits their information security controls.

 Understandably, the cybersecurity needs for a business varies with the size of the business and the type of industry that the business engages in.
 As a result, S.B.
 220 is "scalable" to the needs of a particular business.
 In other words, the requirements of S.B.
 220 would depend on the size and scope of each business.
 The legislation lists five factors which a business' cybersecurity program can depend on, such as the size and complexity of the business along with the resources available to the business.
-Additionally, each of the eight industry-recognized cybersecurity frameworks mentioned in the legislation are designed to be scalable as well.
+Additionally, each of the industry-recognized cybersecurity frameworks mentioned in the legislation are designed to be scalable as well.